baranidharan27/paranidharan/README.md

-# Hi, This is Paranidharan Murugantham! 👋
+# Hi, I am Paranidharan Murugantham

 I'm currently working as a Project associate at IISc, focusing on machine learning and DataOps.
 My work involves developing sophisticated chatbot functionality using retrieval-aided generation, fine-tuning, and GPT models.